geordyp/Wiki-Server/README.md

 2. From the same directory, enter the command `vagrant ssh`.
 3. Once vagrant is up and running enter `cd /vagrant/researchproject`.
 4. Then enter the command `python manage.py runserver 0:5000` and from a browser, navigate to "http://localhost:5000/wiki/".
+5. To run tests, use `python manyage.py test`.

 ## Author
 Geordy Williams